smilevo/ideas-website/README.md

 The **IDEAS Hub** (Institute of Data Engineering, Analytics, and Science) website serves as the digital gateway for UM-Flint's data science initiatives.
 This platform connects faculty, students, industry partners, and community organizations to collaborate on data-driven solutions that create meaningful impact.

-The website features a modern, playful design inspired by contemporary web aesthetics, utilizing bold typography, tilted image frames, and vibrant yellow accent colors to create an engaging user experience.
+The website features a modern, playful design, utilizing bold typography, tilted image frames, and vibrant yellow accent colors to create an engaging user experience.

 ---